algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

     - During the game we need a “menu” control to have a pause functionality and a way to reset the game.

 #### 7. Risk & Assumption
+- Technical risk :
+  - The Assembly programming language is complex and error-prone, which could increase debbugging and development time.
+- Ressource availability :
+  - Assembly language is less common today, finding resources, documentation, and community support may be challenging.
+- Skill risk :
+  - The proficiency level of the development team in assembly language is critical.
+Misestimating the team's skill level could lead to delays.

 #### 8. Evaluation criteria
 - The game has to be entertaining as much as possible